Asymptotics of quantum channels: conserved quantities, an adiabatic limit, and matrix product states: Asymptotics of channels

 where $\A$ acts on states $\r$ and $\A^{\dgt}$ on operators $O$.
 The matrices $A^{\ell}$ are called the Kraus operators of $\A\equiv\left\{ A^{\ell}\right\} $, eq. (\ref{eq:kraus}) is the Kraus form of $\A$, and the only requirement for the channel to be trace preserving is (for $I$ identity)

-Quantum channels can be represented as matrices acting on a vectorized density matrix, i.e., the $D\times D$ matrix $\r$ written as a $D^{2}$-dimensional vector.
-Vectorization essentially ``flips'' the bra part in each of the outer products making up $\r$ and $\A$ is written as a $D^{2}\times D^{2}$ matrix of the form $\hat{\A}=\sum_{\ell}A^{\ell}\ot A^{\ell\star}$ acting on the vectorized $\r$ strictly from the left.
+The Kraus operators are assumed to be $D$-dimensional here, but the intuition presented here can be extended to certain infinite-dimensional cases \cite{Carbone2019}.
+Such channels can be represented as matrices acting on a vectorized density matrix, i.e., the $D\times D$ matrix $\r$ written as a $D^{2}$-dimensional vector.
+Vectorization essentially ``flips'' the bra part in each of the outer products making up $\r$ and $\A$ is written as a $D^{2}\times D^{2}$ matrix of the form $\hat{\A}=\sum_{\ell}A^{\ell}\ot\overline{A^{\ell}}$ acting on the vectorized $\r$ strictly from the left (with $\overline{A}$ being the complex conjugated $A$).
 This \textit{matrix or Liouville representation} of $\A$ \cite{Caves1999} is equivalent to the Kraus representation (\ref{eq:kraus}), and I slightly abuse notation by ignoring hats and not distinguishing the two.

 In the matrix representation, channels can be studied in terms of their eigenvalues and eigenmatrices.
 The eigenvalues of all channels are contained in the unit disk, and this work focuses on the eigenvalues/matrices $\st$ on the periphery of that disk, i.e.,